 - 1. Enable the master to respond to snoops. - 2.
-Enable the sending of snoops or DVM messages to the master.
-Depending on your implementation, this is achieved either using hardware control or by programming the Snoop Control Register. - 3.
+Enable the sending of snoops or DVM messages to the master, by programming the Snoop Control Register. - 3.
 Execute a barrier instruction to ensure that the previous step is complete. - 4.
 Poll the Status Register to confirm that the Snoop Control Register changes are effected. - 5.
 Configure the master so that it can issue cacheable, shareable transactions.

-3.3.3 Status Register on page 3-52.3.3.9 Snoop Control Registers on page 3-61.
+3.3.3 Status Register on page 3-533.3.9 Snoop Control Registers on page 3-62